 Patients are seen at Shepherd’s Hope health centers on a first-come, first-served basis.
+Telehealth visits are also available.
 Some patients have a return visit.
 Unfortunately, our doctors and nurses cannot treat every condition and we are not set-up to be your regular source of medical care.

 Chronic diseases and conditions that require ongoing care will be referred to other clinics in the community for help.

 Shepherd’s Hope exists to serve the underserved struggling with access to healthcare.
 We are a free and charitable clinic made up of a voluntary collective of community and faith partners operating five health centers in Central Florida: Winter Garden, Longwood, Downtown Orlando, East Orlando and Ocoee.

 Uninsured and underinsured men, women, and children who meet eligibility guidelines can access acute care and specialty referrals as determined by our health center team and 3,000 clinical and general volunteers.